statiagov/gesmew/guides/content/developer/customization/view.markdown

 Deface evaluates all the selectors passed against the original erb view contents (and importantly not against the finished / generated HTML).
-In order for Deface to make ruby blocks contained in a view parseable they are converted into a pseudo markup as follows.
+In inspection for Deface to make ruby blocks contained in a view parseable they are converted into a pseudo markup as follows.

 ***